-&lt;sup>7 Baum, Dan.
+7 Baum, Dan.
 "Legalize it All."
 Harper's Magazine.
 April 2016.

-&lt;sup>8 Scott, John, ed.
+8 Scott, John, ed.
 (2014), "M: Moral panic", A dictionary of sociology, Oxford New York: Oxford University Press, p.
-492
+492 of the new cash crop.
+It also drew the attention of California law enforcement, which sent the first helicopters to the region in 1979 when a new Attorney General was elected on a law and order platform.
+In between, the national political environment also shifted radically.

-&lt;sup>9 Balko, Radley.
+9 Balko, Radley.
 Rise of the Warrior Cop: the Militarization of America's Police Forces.
 Public Affairs, 2013.

-&lt;sup>10 Anders, Jentri.
+10 Anders, Jentri.
 Beyond Counterculture: The Community of the Mateel.
 Washington State University Press, Spokane, Washington.
 1990.

-Post article.
+The Carter Administration, led by drug policy reformer Peter Bourne, came into office explicitly in favor of decriminalizing cannabis.
+The administration continued Ford's Paraquat program, leading National Organization for the Reform of Marijuana Laws (NORML) Director Keith Stroup to "refuse to deny" that Bourne used cocaine at a NORML event, in a 1978 Washington Post article11.
 Bourne resigned and the Carter administration stepped back from reforming cannabis laws in the country.
 The political landscape was cleared for the amplification and institutionalization of the bipartisan War on Drugs during the Reagan administration.

 By 1979, Mexican imports had dropped significantly and the farmgate wholesale price of domestic cannabis reached \$2000/lb, more than \$11,000 per pound in 2011 prices.
 At the end of the Paraquat program, Colombia and Thailand exported the bulk of the cheap, low-end cannabis consumed in the lower 48 states, but domestic sources also achieved liftoff.
-Cannabis production exploded in Hawaii and the Appalachian region of the US, where a resource extraction commodity bust and therefore rural poverty also provided structural conditions driving participation in the domestic industry.
+Cannabis production exploded in Hawaii and the Appalachian region of the US, where a resource extraction commodity bust and therefore rural poverty also provided structural conditions driving participation in the domestic industry12.